agbleze/objectscope/README.md

 ## Usage

-Objectscope can run from both terminal / commandline and python file or jupyter notebook.
+Objectscope can run from the terminal, Python script or Jupyter notebook.

-### Train model in python file / Jupyternote book
+### Train model in python file / Jupyter notebook

-To train a model, provide the arguments to initialize TrainSession class and call run method to start the model training.
-This is highlighted as follows:

 ```python
 from objectscope.trainer import TrainSession